2023 Winnipeg Blue Bombers season: CFL global draft

-CFL National Draft
+CFL national draft

 The 2023 CFL draft took place on May 2, 2023.
 The Blue Bombers had eight selections in the eight-round draft and owned all of their own selections by virtue of not trading any picks.
 The team had the eighth selection in each of the eight rounds of the draft (not including forfeited picks by other teams) after losing the 109th Grey Cup.